Kapelle-op-den-Bos

 Kapelle-op-den-Bos ([kaːˈpɛlə ʔɔb dɛm ˈbɔs]) is a municipality located in the Belgian province of Flemish Brabant.
 The municipality comprises the towns of Kapelle-op-den-Bos proper, Nieuwenrode and Ramsdonk.
 On January 1, 2006, Kapelle-op-den-Bos had a total population of 8,904.
-The total area is 15.25 km² which gives a population density of 584 inhabitants per km².
+The total area is 15.25 km2 which gives a population density of 584 inhabitants per km2.

 Located at the intersection of the Willebroek to Brussels shipping canal and the Mechelen-Ghent railway line, the town is home to the Etex Group NV group of companies, which manufacture piping, roofing, gyprock and cement products.
 Numerous other industrial companies call Kapelle-op-den-Bos home, and the General Secondary College Sint-Theresia College (STK) has a wide catchment extending beyond municipal boundaries.

 The town was a target for heavy bombing during the First World War due to its proximity to transport routes.
-Among the many buildings destroyed was the parish church of St. Nicholas, which was later rebuilt with a modern flavour; the nave retained its original arched windows, but the steeple now appears as a crown.
+Among the many buildings destroyed was the parish church dedicated to Saint Nicholas, which was later rebuilt with a modern flavour; the nave retained its original arched windows, but the steeple now appears as a crown.

 Kapelle-op-den-Bos is heavily polluted with asbestos.
 Many inhabitants of the village died due to this mortal pollution.
 Health problems caused by the asbestos pollution still remain a major problem for the whole area.